Replicate Multiple DB2 Accounts

 Replicate multiple DB2 accounts to one or many databases.

-CData Sync is a stand-alone application that provides solutions for a variety of replication scenarios such as replicating sandbox and production instances into your database.
-CData Sync includes a web-based interface that makes it easy to manage multiple DB2 connections.
-In this article we show how to use the web app to replicate multiple DB2 accounts to a single database.
+CData Sync is a standalone application designed to support a variety of replication scenarios, such as replicating both sandbox and production instances into your database.
+It includes a web-based interface that simplifies the management of multiple DB2 connections.
+In this article, we demonstrate how to use the web app to replicate multiple DB2 accounts into a single database.

-Using CData Sync, you can replicate DB2 data to any number of databases, both cloud-based and on-premises.
-To add a replication destination, navigate to the Connections tab.
+Using CData Sync, you can replicate data from DB2 to any number of databases, both cloud-based and on-premises.
+In this example, we use SQLite as the replication destination to demonstrate the process.
+To add it as a destination, navigate to the Connections tab.

 1. Click Add Connection.

-You can configure connections to DB2 from the Connections tab.
-To add a connection to one of your DB2 accounts, navigate to the Connections tab.
-For each DB2 account you wish to replicate, do the following:
+You can configure a connection to DB2 from the Connections tab.
+To add a connection to your DB2 account, navigate to the Connections tab.

 1. Click Add Connection.